TheFuzzyGiggler/klipper_probing_test/README.md

 My patch simply takes the difference between the halting position and the trigger position and moves the stepper motors back to the position they were at when the probe/endstop triggered.
 Thus restoring balance to all things and bringing accuracy and good tidings to all of Klipperdom.

 How do you play into this?
-Well, my above theory on my patch is good in.. er.. theory... and it's worked well for me...
+Well, the above theory on my patch is good in.. er.. theory... and it's worked well for me...
 It needs wider testing before prime-time.

 So this is my call for aide from the Klipper community.
 Come forth adventurers and try thy hand at increased homing/probing accuracy.